booleanbites/houzi-doc/_docs/app-setup/property_listing_widget.md

 `Project_HOME  > lib > Hooks.dart`

 Look for the `getPropertyItemHook()` method.
-The Property/Article instance is provided to you, return the widget that you want to show.
-The `onTap()` function is also provided to you if you want to handle tap. eg:
+The Property/Article instance is provided to you, return the widget that you want to show. eg:
 ```
   …
     PropertyItemHook propertyItemHook = (BuildContext context, Article article, Function() onTap) {